nachobfrupm/TOD_QualityVideoEncoding/QUALITY/ALGORITHMS/COVER/README.md

 Installing COVER should be carefully done.
+First of all , a virtualenv should be created virtualenv cover
+source cover/bin/activate

 Weights file should be obtained from Release/Model bracnh at:
 https://github.com/vztu/COVER/blob/release/Model/COVER.pth